Our International MBA Stock Picking Competition is different from others in that,

-In the 2nd round of the competition, a new company to analyze and value is given to each finalist team in early April.
+In the 2nd round of the Competition, a new company to analyze and value is given to each finalist team in late March/early April.
 This company will be the same for all finalists.
-Each finalist team is required to submit a PowerPoint presentation of no more than 20 slides (plus necessary appendices) to the competition managers a week later.
-Each finalist team is invited to Toronto, Canada to deliver a 20 minute presentation (plus 20 minutes for Q&A) of their respective analyses to the following 2nd round judges who are all distinguished global value investors:
+Each finalist team is required to submit a PowerPoint presentation of no more than 20 slides (plus necessary appendices) to the Competition Managers a week later.
+Each finalist team is invited to Toronto, ON, Canada to deliver a 20 minute presentation (plus 20 minutes for Q&A) of their respective analyses to the following 2nd round judges who are all distinguished global value investors:

 Wayne Peters, Peters MacGregor Capital Management (Australia)

 Robert Robotti, Robotti & Company Advisors LLC.
 (United States)

 Presentations will take place a day before the Ben Graham Centre’s Value Investing Conference.